osvasali/my-coe332-hws/homework04/README.md

        - Otherwise the main function inputs must be altered to read from JSON files that contain similar data but use different naming conventions.
        - Additional data is also available for download using the command below: <br />
          `curl https://raw.githubusercontent.com/wjallen/coe332-sample-data/main/ML_Data_Sample.json --output <filename>.json` (remember to replace with a filename of your choosing)

+## Run the Containerized Code Against the Sample Data Inside the Container

-  3. Run the containerized code using user-provided data
+## Run the containerized code using user-provided data
       - `docker run --rm -v $PWD:/data <username>/ml_data_analysis:<tag> ml_data_analysis.py /data/<filename>.json` (again, remember to replace with your own username and input data filename)